zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

 discriminator values.

-The discriminator names the Cateogory or validation process that let it through, allowing the developer to branch on the discriminator property alone and create new categories.
+The discriminator names the Cateogory or validation process that let it through, allowing the developer to branch on the discriminator property alone, also enabling the creation of new categories for the service to use at other critical branch points.

 Mutual exclusivity of sets:
   - Responsibility of the schema author